top of page

 In contrast, the Enclosed Bow takes a different approach by eliminating the well deck and access to the bow, providing an extra 4 feet of internal space.
 This added space can greatly benefit those looking for more room on board.

-The Enclosed Bow is especially popular among those who live aboard their boats.
+We find the Enclosed Bow is especially popular among those who live aboard their boats.
 This design usually features a reverse layout with the main bed positioned at the front, accommodating a king-size mattress.
 This arrangement not only maximizes sleeping space but also enhances comfort for longer stays.

 Additionally, the enclosed bow typically includes a larger water tank beneath the bed, ensuring that you'll have enough water supply while still maintaining ample storage options.
 This smart design allows boaters to take extended trips without compromising comfort.